cyanzhong/jsbox-docs/docs/en/component/image.md

 });
 ```

-All you need to do is just wrapping the image view with a `scroll` view, and set it as `zoomable`.
+All you need to do is just wrapping the image view with a `scroll` view, and set it as `zoomEnabled`.

 # alwaysTemplate